zshi719/2025-Data-24100/project_assignments/part_5.md

 The goal of this assignment is to:
 1. Get your code up to the standards required by ruff, specifically the [pyproject.toml](./pyproject.toml)
-2. Implement a pre-commit hook, as per the [pre-commit-config.yaml](./pre-commit-config.yaml) (Note that this file should start with a `"."`, but in the repo and this link it does not).
+2. Implement a pre-commit hook, as per the [pre-commit-config.yaml](./pre-commit-config.yaml) (Note: The file should be named `.pre-commit-config.yaml` with a leading dot, but in this repo it is named `pre-commit-config.yaml` without the dot for easier access).
 3. Generate an account system for people to track their stock ownership over the time period

 Specifically, we will create endpoints that: